conduitframework/conduit_sqs/README.md

 * `:base_backoff_in_ms` - The base factor used to exponentially backoff when a request fails.
 Defaults to `10` when not specified.
 Can also be set globally.
 * `:max_backoff_in_ms` - The maximum backoff when a request fails.
 Defaults to `10_000` when not specified.
 Can also be set globally.
+* `:region` - The AWS region to use.
+Defaults to `"us-east-1"` when not specified.
+Can also be set globally.

 ## Configuring a Subscriber